 One year after the fires, Brandon was chosen by The Green Music Center, The Press Democrat, and the Lasseter family to host the event “Thicker than Smoke: An Evening of Community Storytelling” a fundraiser for the first responders who lost their homes while fighting the Tubb’s Fire and saving the lives of residents in Sonoma and Napa Counties.
 Brandon put together a spectacular line up and wove the evening together with his own anecdotes from the week of fires.

 In 2017, Brandon put out his first book, Live to Tell: Six Award-Winning Tales.
 The book was published by Wayzgoose Press, a press that features books useful in the college classroom.
 Brandon’s book analyzes genre in oral storytelling, includes the scripts for six winning performances, and suggests activities for teachers to try in the language arts.
 The sequel, Live to Tell Again: Tales of Self-Discovery and Healing came out on June 18, 2019.
-Brandon's latest book is Setting a Plot: The Impact of Geography on Culture, Myth, and Storytelling was published on August 24, 2019
+On August 24, 2019, his third book Setting a Plot: The Impact of Geography on Culture, Myth, and Storytelling was published.
+Brandon's latest book Rangda: The Legendary Goddess of Bali, illustrated by his daughter, Clara Spars, was published on August 10, 2020.